Penile Prosthesis (Implant) Surgery

 Frequently Asked Questions

-QWill it look natural?
+QWill it look and feel natural?

-QCan I still orgasm and ejaculate?
+QWill I still be able to orgasm and ejaculate normally?

-QHow long does it last?
+QHow long does a penile implant last?

 Ready to Start?